-Risk of Ebola Spreading
+History of Ebola

 The Ebola virus is made up of five species: Bundibugyo, Ivory Coast, Reston, Sudan, and Zaire, named after their places of origin.
 Four of these five have caused disease in humans.
 While the Reston virus can infect humans, no illnesses or deaths have been reported.